 With the early hype now over, every company or startup in the blockchain industry needs to show its relevance to a broader audience than just the B2B and tech community.
 In this blog, we share first-hand insights on how companies and startups should communicate in order to make (their) blockchain technology an everlasting hit.
-Read on to discover the three pillars you need to base your blockchain public relations strategy on right now.

 - Blockchain PR: getting over the hype with the right approach